prokopchukdim/Sample-Comment-Webscrapers/README.md

 # Requirements To Run
-These scrapers require an installation of the following Python libraries: bs4, requests, selenium, and chromedriver
+These scrapers require an installation of the following Python libraries: bs4, requests, selenium, and chromedriver.

 I cannot guarantee that any of these scrapers still work!
 While they worked in 2019, any small update to the structure of these websites can render such scrapers disfunctional.